Dividing lines in unstable theories and subclasses of Baire 1 functions: Dividing lines in model theory and Baire class 1 functions

 (iv): By (ii) above, $SCP$ implies $NSOP$.
 So, $NIP$ and $SCP$ imply stability, by Shelah's theorem.
 (One can give a proof using the Eberlein--\v{S}mulian Theorem and Fact~\ref{EG}.)
 The converse is evident. \end{proof}

 \begin{Example} (i) The theory of Random Graph has the $SCP$.
-Indeed, there is no formula $\phi(x,y)$ and no infinite sequence $(a_i:i<\omega)$ such that for any $b$ in the monster model there is an eventual truth value of the sequence $(\phi(a_i,b):i<\omega)$.
+Indeed, for any formula $\phi(x,y)$, either $\phi(x,y)$ is stable, or there is no infinite sequence $(a_i:i<\omega)$ such that for any $b$ in the monster model there is an eventual truth value of the sequence $(\phi(a_i,b):i<\omega)$.
+Recall that the theory of Random Graph has quantifier elimination.
+Therefore, one can easily check that atomic formulas are either stable, or satisfy the second alternative.
+By quantifier elimination, this holds for every formula.

 (ii) The theory in Example~\ref{example2} is $NSOP$ but it does not have the $SCP$. \end{Example}

 Note that in Lemma~\ref{bounded variation} we did not give a converse to (ii)~$\Rightarrow$~(iii).
 This suggests the following definition: A complete theory $T$ has the $DBSC$ if and only if for any formula $\phi(x,y)$ and any infinite sequence $(a_i:i<\omega)$, \textbf{if} the sequence $(\phi(a_i,y):i<\omega)$ converges to a function which is $DBSC$, \textbf{then} there is no infinite sequence $(b_j:j<\omega)$ such that $\phi(a_i,b_j)$ holds iff $i<j$.
 Clearly, if a theory is $DBSC$ then it is $NSOP$.
 Now we want to continue this process to create a hierarchy of theories.
 Let $\mathcal C$ be some subclass of Baire~1 functions, containing $DBSC$.
 We say that a theory $T$ is (or has) $\mathcal C$ if